Surrey and Sussex Prospectus

 Library Facilities

 The main library is at East Surrey Hospital with a smaller branch library at Crawley.
-The Library services provides access to a wide range of print and online databases resources, including e-books, e-journals, Anatomy TV and Clinical Key, to access most of the online resources you will need to have an Open Athens password.
-You also have access to two point of care tools UpToDate and BMJ Best Practice, both resources are accessible password free via the Apps page on SASHnet, where you can also create your own account in order to access these resources via an app on your mobile phone.
-The library service provides access to One Examination revision resources; contact the library to get an access code.
-To find out more about the resources available and how to get register for your Open Athens password come to the library or go to:
+The library services provides access to a wide range of print and online databases resources, including e-books, e-journals, Anatomy TV and Clinical Key, to access most of the online resources you will need to have an Open Athens password.
+You also have access to two point of care tools Dynamed and BMJ Best Practice, both resources are accessible password free via the Apps page on SASHnet, where you can also create your own account to access these resources via an app on your mobile phone.
+The library service provides access to One Examination, PassMedicine and FRCAReveal revision resources; contact the library to get an access code.
+To find out more about the resources available and how to register for your Open Athens password come to the library or visit our webpage https://surreyandsussex.libguides.com/home.

-At East Surrey Library there are 19 PCs with Internet access and black and white, and colour printers.
-The librarians will provide training, support or carry out literature searches to find the evidence in support of your studies, journal club presentations or patient care.
-Membership to the Library is via completion of a membership form.
-Staffed opening hours of the Library are 9-5pm.
-The Library is accessible 24 hours a day following completion of an out of hours form and payment of £10.00 deposit.
+At East Surrey Library there are 19 PCs with Internet access printers.
+The librarians will provide training, support or carry out evidence searches to find the evidence in support of your studies, journal club presentations or patient care.
+Staffed opening hours of the library are 9am-5pm.
+The library is accessible 24 hours day upon request when you sign up for library membership.
 Remember if you can’t find the information or book you are looking for just ask one of the library team for help.

 IT Facilities